 Information for students, staff and external parties

 Staff and current students at Lund University are receiving regular updates about new LU management decisions, government recommendations and links to relevant authorities' websites through this international website, the Lund University Staff Pages and their Swedish counterparts.
-Current students and partner universities have also received updates through emails from the University.
+Current students and partner universities are also receiving updates through emails from the University.

 - See information for current students at Lund University

-- See information for current staff – including PhD candidates – at Lund University
+- See information for current staff/PhD candidates at Lund University on the Staff Pages

 - See information for newly admitted degree and nominated exchange students at Lund University